Skip to main content

 Briefing reporters about the Putin-Assad meeting, Kremlin spokesperson Dmitry Peskov confirmed that Erdogan's invitation was one of the issues discussed during the Moscow meeting, without elaborating.

-The Syrian side has not provided a public response to Erdogan’s invitation yet.
+The Syrian side has not provided a positive response to Erdogan’s invitation yet, at least not publicly.

 A Turkish newspaper close to the Turkish government reported last week that the two leaders could meet as early as August, but Turkish officials denied the reports.